(Please hit the jump to recipe button above to head straight to the Vegan Body Lotion recipe!)

 - several drops essential oils (optional)

-(I use a small mail scale to measure out the wax and butters.)
+(I use a small mail scale to measure out the wax and butter)

 2. Once melted, remove from the heat and add in the vitamin e and essential oils if desired.
 Stir well once more and set aside the mixture until is has cooled completely and thickened nicely.

-3. In a clean blender add the distilled water and start the blender on a high speed.
+3. In a clean blender, add the distilled water and start blending on a high speed.
 Quickly and steadily add the oil/wax mixture to the water in the running blender and keep running until well mixed.
 The water amount is a bit too much and not all of it will blend in (this just makes it easier for my blender to easily mix.)
 Blend until you've got a smooth, thick, mostly blended lotion and then pour off any excess water.